Manas Chaudhuri: Career

+Political career

-He was elected as a Member of the Meghalaya Legislative Assembly in 2005 as an independent candidate securing 52% popular votes.
-In 2008, he was re-elected with a thumping margin; and served as a Cabinet minister holding portfolios like Higher & Technical Education, Information & Public Relations etc. During his tenure as Minister, he took a number of measures to reform education system of Meghalaya.
-Introduction of pension benefits of college teachers and lecturers, creation of girls’ hostels, construction of lavatories, libraries, and creation of music university in Shillong.
+He was elected as a Member of the Meghalaya Legislative Assembly in 2005 as an independent candidate securing 52% of the popular vote.
+In 2008, he was re-elected; and served as a Cabinet minister holding the portfolios of Higher & Technical Education, Information & Public Relations.
+During his tenure as Minister, he took a number of measures to reform the education system of Meghalaya.
+These included the introduction of pension benefits for college teachers and lecturers, the creation of girls' hostels, construction of lavatories, libraries, and the creation of a music university in Shillong.
 It was during his tenure that Meghalaya's Education Policy was adopted and implemented.
 In 2013, he contested the Meghalaya Legislative Assembly elections as a candidate of the Indian National Congress (INC) from South Shillong and lost to Sanbor Shullai.
 He again lost the 2018 Meghalaya Legislative Assembly elections to Shullai, who this time was a BJP candidate.

 With a view to maintaining transparency and probity to public life, Sri Chaudhuri provided full statement of accounts of all the money received by him as an MLA and their appropriation.
-This initiative was lauded by no less a person, the then Prime Minister of India, Dr. Manmohan Singh.
+This initiative was lauded the then-Prime Minister of India, Dr. Manmohan Singh.

-He is the managing trustee of Ardhendu Chaudhuri Charitable Trust (created to perpetuate the memory of his brother who died in helicopter crash while on tour as an MLA).
-The Trust has been undertaking multifarious welfare activities in the spirit of “Service Above Self” out of his personal contributions.
-He is one of few elected public representatives in the country who donated all his earnings as MLA for serving the less fortunate.
-He has conceived and implemented a unique initiative called “Aahar” under which some 300 poor and hungry people are being provided with a wholesome free meal every day.
-The project enters its 100th day of existence on 1 January 2019.
-The entire cost of this project is being borne out of his personal contribution to the ACCT, under whose banner, project Aahar is alive and kicking.
+Personal life

 He is married to Shobha Chaudhuri.
 They have three children: Shreya, Esha, and Aneesh.